kaapana/kaapana/docs/source/development_guide/how_to_Dockerfile.rst

 - `REGISTRY`: Specifies the target registry for pushing the Docker image.
 This is an optional label, and can be used to control where the built image is stored.
 - `IMAGE`: Defines the intended usage of the image.
 It can be used to quickly identify the purpose of a particular image.
 - `VERSION`: Indicates the version of the Docker image that is built from the Dockerfile.
 Providing explicit versions helps with traceability and debugging, instead of just using the :code:`<image>:latest` tag.
-- `CI_IGNORE`: A flag used by the Kaapana build system.
+- `BUILD_IGNORE`: A flag used by the Kaapana build system.
 If this label is set to true, it will prevent specific containers from being built.

 Package managers: apt, apk
 --------------------------